-On a broader scale, the following overarching considerations are recognized as critical to maximizing implementation efficiency of any Carbon Capture and Geologic Sequestration Project.
+On a broader scale, the following overarching considerations are recognized as critical to maximizing implementation efficiency of any GHG reduction project.

-- Evaluate how possible Federal GHG regulation programs (cap-and-trade, carbon tax, command and control) could impact the O&G industry in Alaska given today's economics and technology; - The State must work with the federal government to ensure the economic vitality of Alaska (including new capital investments) by engaging in the national debate on GHGs and rule; - Any emissions reductions in the Alaska must be creditable toward a federal program because there are but a discrete number of such reduction opportunities.
-A state or regional level program does not provide certainty this can occur; - The federal government will impose GHG regulations and requirements independent of Alaska so State actions in this regard will be redundant and will serve only to impose regulatory confusion and to increase compliance costs (e.g., two separate GHG reporting regimes, two separate cap-and-trade tracking mechanisms, etc).
-Alaska should not preempt the federal legislation and rule making; - Assure Up-Front Planning for budget, staffing, etc.;
+- Evaluate how possible federal GHG reduction programs, such as cap-and-trade, carbon tax, and/or command and control, could impact the O&G industry in Alaska. - The State must engage in the national debate on GHG reduction to craft a program that ensures the economic vitality of Alaska's existing oil and gas sector, and allows for increased oil and gas production from the state's untapped oil and gas resources; - Any emissions reductions in the Alaska oil and gas sector must be creditable toward a federal program because there are limited reduction opportunities.

+The federal government will impose GHG regulations and requirements independent of Alaska so State actions in this regard will be redundant and will serve only to impose regulatory confusion and to increase compliance costs (e.g., two separate GHG reporting regimes, two separate cap-and-trade tracking mechanisms, etc).
+Alaska should not preempt the federal legislation and rule making;